TomH-NZ/Kata-SnakesLadders01/SnakesLaddersKata01/DesignNotesForAdditionalPlayers.md

 - Create default players / player names.
 - Change the turncount system to recognise new number of players.
 - Change tests to use new player numbers.
+- Changing win message to use other player
+- Change win condition if one player dies while other players still active

+### Technical notes around construction

+- Enter player names through the console, save to list.
+- Use list length to set total number of players.
+- Pass list of players through mock for testing
 -